vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🎨 24.
+## ðŸŽ¨ 24.
 Suggested Diagram Prompts
 If you are using Excalidraw or a similar tool to practice, try drawing these three "Universal Patterns":

-1.  **The Write Path:** Client → LB → API Gateway → Kafka → Worker → DB.
+1.  **The Write Path:** Client â†’ LB â†’ API Gateway â†’ Kafka â†’ Worker â†’ DB.

-2.  **The Read Path:** Client → LB → API Gateway → Cache → DB.
+2.  **The Read Path:** Client â†’ LB â†’ API Gateway â†’ Cache â†’ DB.

-3.  **The Auth Path:** Client → API Gateway (PEP) → Central Auth Service (PDP) → Redis.
+3.  **The Auth Path:** Client â†’ API Gateway (PEP) â†’ Central Auth Service (PDP) â†’ Redis.

 ---

-# 🚀 Good luck on your journey!
+# ðŸš€ Good luck on your journey!
 You are now equipped with a professional-grade System Design repository.
 Use your unique background as a first-generation engineer to show your passion and technical depth.
 You've got this!

-# 🏆 FAANG System Design Interview: Top Questions & Answers
+# ðŸ† FAANG System Design Interview: Top Questions & Answers

 This section covers the most "High-Yield" questions asked at Google, Meta, Amazon, and Netflix, with the exact architectural reasoning expected for Senior roles.

 ---

-## 🏗️ 25.
+## ðŸ—ï¸ 25.
 The "Big Three" Universal Questions

 ### Q1: Design a Distributed Rate Limiter
 **Company:** Google, Amazon, Stripe.